Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.TokenValidation/README.md

 You have the option to either provide your own private key or use the `RsaKeyGenerator` to create a random private key.

-To use `TokenSigner` with a randomly generated private key from `RsaKeyGenerator`, initialize it as follows:
+You can use `TokenSigner` with a randomly generated private key from `RsaKeyGenerator` as follows:

 ```csharp
 var signer = new TokenSigner(Encoding.UTF8.GetBytes(RsaKeyGenerator.GenerateTestKey()));